prachi-shah26/VectraSaaS-ms-sentinel-QA/README.md

 4. `EntityScoring/` - This contains the Azure function source code to ingest the data of the below mentioned endpoint.
     * Entity Scoring Data

+5. `Health/` - This contains the Azure function source code to ingest the data of the below mentioned endpoint.
+    * Health Data

+6. `Lockdown/` - This contains the Azure function source code to ingest the data of the below mentioned endpoint.
+    * Lockdown Data

 ## Installing for the users<a name="Installing-for-the-users"></a>

 After the solution is published, we can find the connector in the connector gallery of Microsoft Sentinel among other connectors in the Data connectors section of Sentinel.

 i.
 Go to Microsoft Sentinel -> Data Connectors

 ii.
-Click on the Vectra Data Connector, and the connector page will open.
+Click on the Vectra XDR Data Connector, and the connector page will open.

 iii.
 Click on the blue `Deploy to Azure` button.